wp-plugins/church-admin/readme.txt

 * Change donate message
 = 0.575 =
-* Fix for associating wordpress logins with directory people
+* Fix for associating wordpress logins with directory people = 0.579 =
+* Add attachment page link for directory photos

-== Upgrade Notice ==
+* Add play counter for sermon mp3 played with <audio> and download, but not flash == Upgrade Notice ==
 * 0.566 required